An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

-\textbf{Design of RQ1:} In this RQ, we first assess code metrics' capabilities in finding bugs and then evaluate them further in terms of their potential in estimating the bugs' severity, using a static analysis test.
+\begin{itemize} \itemsep-.2em \item \textbf{RQ1-1}: Do source code metrics distinguish between buggy and not-buggy code? \item \textbf{RQ1-2}: Do source code metrics distinguish between different bug severity? \end{itemize} \textbf{Design of RQ1:} In this RQ, we first assess code metrics' capabilities in finding bugs and then evaluate them further in terms of their potential in estimating the bugs' severity.
 To find the answer to this RQ, we apply a statistical test to see if distributions of methods (e.g., buggy vs non-buggy or critical vs low) are statistically different according to our selected code metrics.

 After applying the Shapiro-Wilk test \cite{shaphiro1965analysis} using 5\% level of significance ($\alpha$ = 0.05), we found out that none of our distributions are normal, so we use the non-parametric Wilcoxon Rank-sum test for answering RQ1 with the 5\% level of significance ($\alpha$ = 0.05) with the following two null-hypotheses for RQ1-1 and RQ1-2: